All Products

 +------------+------------+------------+------------+------------------+-------------------+----------------+------------+------------+

-6. Write data to the Parquet external table.
+5. Write data to the table.

-INSERT INTO mc_oss_parquet_data_type_zstd PARTITION ( dt = '20230418')
+INSERT INTO mc_oss_parquet_data_type_zstd PARTITION (dt = '20230418')

 VALUES (1,16,76,1,46.81006,-92.08174,'9/14/2014 0:10','SW');

--- Query the newly inserted data.
+-- Verify the inserted row.

 SELECT * FROM mc_oss_parquet_data_type_zstd WHERE dt = '20230418' AND recordid=16;